azadealmasi/azadealmasi/README.md

 <div align="justify">

-Data scientist with two years of experience at SYNTECH, where I have designed and implemented end-to-end data science projects.
-My background across diverse industries, including fintech, health, e-commerce, and game development in product management, enriches my ability to translate complex data insights into actionable strategies that deliver measurable business outcomes.
-This combined skillset allows me to effectively bridge the gap between business needs and data-driven solutions.
-Proficient in machine learning, deep learning, data wrangling, analysis, and visualization, with a strong track record of communicating technical findings to both technical and non-technical stakeholders.
-Thrives in dynamic environments and excels in collaborative, cross-functional teams.
+Data Scientist with three years of experience at SYNTECH, where I have delivered end-to-end data science projects across diverse industries, including health, fintech, e-commerce, and gaming.
+My expertise in product management enables me to translate complex data insights into actionable strategies, driving measurable business impact.
+Proficient in machine learning, deep learning, data wrangling, analysis, and visualisation, I bring a proven ability to bridge the gap between business objectives and data-driven solutions.
+Adept at communicating technical findings to both technical and non-technical audiences, I have consistently driven meaningful improvements to business outcomes in the organisations I have contributed to.

 </div>